julsCadenas/summarize-reddit/README.md

 This project is a Python script that fetches a Reddit post and its comments, processes them using the Reddit API, and generates a summary using the BART transformer model.

+## Status: 🚧 Under Development

+This project is currently a work in progress.
+While the core functionality is operational, additional features, improvements, and bug fixes are actively being worked on.
+Feedback and contributions are welcome!

 ## Features
 - Fetches Reddit posts and comments using the Reddit API.
 - Summarizes large text content using the `facebook/bart-large-cnn` model from Hugging Face.